pantakshay41/RYD-Internship-Task/README.md

-"# RYD-Internship-Task"
+# RYD-Internship-Task
-"Creates a Json file from a pdf which contains questions and their corresponding answers."
+Creates a Json file from a pdf which contains questions and their corresponding answers.